-- The phlebotomist who administered the blood test or the technicians who tested the blood were not properly certified.
+- The phlebotomist, registered nurse, or other technician who administered the blood test or tested the blood was not properly certified.

-- The blood test was taken too long after the initial arrest to determine whether the driver was under the influence.
+- The blood test was taken too long after the initial arrest to determine whether you were under the influence.

 - There was a break in the chain-of-custody in the blood, and someone may have switched the samples or contaminated it.

-- You had a “rising blood alcohol” level in Nevada, so your blood test did not accurately reflect your BAC at the time you were operating the car.
+- You had “rising blood alcohol“, so the blood test result did not accurately reflect your BAC at the time you were operating the car.

-- The blood fermented after it was collected, which means that it can actually create its own alcohol, yielding falsely high results.
+- The blood fermented after it was collected, which means that it can actually create its own alcohol and yield falsely high results.

 - The phlebotomist sterilized the blood draw site with an alcohol-based product, which could have caused an inaccurately high BAC reading.

 - The blood was stored improperly, or there were inadequate levels of anticoagulants and preservatives in the vial.

 If the criminal defense lawyer can show prosecutors that the state’s evidence is too weak to prevail at trial, prosecutors will be much more amenable to negotiating down the criminal charges to something lesser or even dismissing the case outright.11